Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Refer back to this page for updated share contents and photos to help you identify produce!

 • Please keep in mind that share contents may vary due to market availability so contents may vary slightly from this list.
 Farming is never 100% predictable.
-We appreciate your flexibility.
+We appreciate your flexibility!!!

 • Pro-tip: When your share arrives, immediately unpack your produce and move into proper storage containers!

-• Wash produce before eating!
+• ALWAYS wash produce before eating!

-• Remember to return your wax box, egg cartons, and pint containers during your next delivery.
-We re-use all of these items!
+• Remember to return your wax box, egg cartons, and pint containers during your next delivery…we re-use all of these items!

 Beverage:

-Storage Tip - Keep your cans in the refrigerator.
+Storage Tip - Store in the refrigerator.

 Bread: